 As provided by Louisiana Revised Statute 47:1925, the assessor is authorized to levy an ad valorem tax in lieu of pro rata deductions from ad valorem taxing authorities.
 The authorized millage should be an amount necessary to provide no less ad valorem taxes than that received by the assessor in the initial year.
-The maximum allowable rate is 2.51 mills; the Lincoln Parish Assessor levied 2.31 mills for 2004 and 2.51 mills for 2003 to provide funding for the office.
+The maximum allowable rate is 2.51 mills; the Lincoln Parish Assessor levied 2.51 mills for 2005 to provide funding for the office.